-An effective Community Transformation Plan contains strategies for the coordination and provision of local services and resources to those most in need in a Defined Neighborhood around the proposed development.
+An effective Community Transformation Plan contains strategies for the coordination and provision of local services and resources to those most in need in the Defined Neighborhood.

-The Community Transformation Plan must show a holistic, placed-based strategy to transform the Defined Neighborhood by addressing critical problems and challenges identified by the citizens as well as public and private community partners.
-The solutions proposed may be existing or newly planned but each must represent an intentional community strategy targeting both the future residents and the Defined Neighborhood as a whole.
+The Community Transformation Plan must show a placed-based strategy to transform the Defined Neighborhood by addressing critical problems and challenges identified by the citizens as well as public and private community partners.
+The solutions proposed may be existing or new but each must represent an intentional community strategy targeting both the future residents and the Defined Neighborhood.